 Following the public consultation in October 2021, changes were made to the original plan, including the reduction of the number of hotel bedrooms from 118 to 108.

-The Oxford Health NHS Foundation Trust submitted a Scoping Opinion request to Oxford City Council on 22 May 2023 (NOT a planning application) for the following:
+The Oxford Health NHS Foundation Trust submitted a Scoping Opinion request to Oxford City Council on 22 May 2023 for a major development called “Warneford Park” at the Warneford Hospital site:

 Oxford City Council announced that in October 2023 that it would be removing all recycling banks on their land throughout the city.
 This means that those at the following sites in Headington have gone: